SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-2.md

 ---
-title: "Composition and Rendering of Bharatanatyam Performance"
+title: "Composition and Rendering of Bharatanatyam Performance in Augmented Reality"
 collection: projects
 permalink: /projects/BharatnatyamAR
 excerpt: 'This work is about using fewbb'